mspiez/network-automation-tools/09-Telegraf-and-Grafana/README.md

 ## Conclusion

-Grafana is great tool to be used with networking metrics and definitely help with monitoring networking devices, but also many others like visualize alerts or troubleshoot services degradation in particular region and so on.
+Grafana is great tool to be used with networking metrics and definitely can help with monitoring networking devices, but also alerts visualization, troubleshooting degraded services and for sure many others.